This post contains a detailed guide for creating a mean reversion trading strategy.

 - Value investors like Warren Buffett and macro investors like Jim Rogers use contrarian type strategies not dissimilar to mean reversion.

-On a personal level, I have found mean reversion to be a powerful way to trade the markets and I have developed numerous mean reversion systems over the last few years.
+On a personal level, I have found mean reversion algorithms provide a powerful way to trade the markets and I have developed numerous mean reversion systems over the last few years.

 “Everyone says you get killed trying to pick tops and bottoms and you make all your money by playing the trend in the middle.
 Well, for 12 years, I have been missing the meat in the middle, but I have made a lot of money at tops and bottoms.” – Paul Tudor Jones